Flutterando/modular/flutter_modular/README.md

 ];
 ```

-You can retrieve the arguments from binds directly too:
+You can also retrieve the arguments directly within binds:

 ```dart